syraharguilles/react-slider/README.md

-# Getting Started with Slider react-slider
+# Getting Started with react-slider
 Slider with the react framework

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).